Hexie Blooms quilt pattern is now available in the shop!

 It feels a little strange to be writing this post about such a happy quilt when it feels like we are living in a dystopian book, but here we go!

 I finally was able to make time this winter and as I worked on sample blocks I wouldn’t help but have this giddy feeling of “this is it!” the whole time.
-From there, I moved onto my first sample using an Ombre Jelly Roll (which I’ll share tomorrow!), and finally, this: my all-solids sample with soft and happy spring colors.
+From there, I moved onto my first sample using an Ombre Jelly Roll (which I’ll share soon!), and finally, this: my all-solids sample with soft and happy spring colors.
 Perfect for the first day of spring!

 One of the hardest parts of writing the pattern for Hexie Blooms was making it easy enough for beginners to make because I want anyone to be able to make it, and I’m happy to report that this is a confident beginner pattern!

 I only added the confident portion to the skill level required for this quilt because the cutting does require a template and there is a bit seam matching involved.
 If you can handle those two things, you can make this quilt no problem!